RSAgr/ByteBandits/README.md

 ## 🙏 Acknowledgments

 - Built with [VS Code Extension API](https://code.visualstudio.com/api)
-- Powered by Google's Generative AI
+- Powered by Google's Generative AI and Salesforce's Codegen Model
 - Part of the Algorand Developer Ecosystem

 ---

-Made with ❤️ for the Algorand community
+Made with ❤️ for organizaton specific AI assistance